marbu/blog-marbu-eu/posts/2021-04-05-minimal-xmonad-config.md

 tags: xmonad, Haskell, Fedora
 ...

-Some time ago, a colleague asked me how to configure special keys for volume or brightness control in xmonad when he noticed I'm xmonad user as well.
-In other words, he was interested in a config file which is as simple as possible and which can define actions for these special keys found on all modern laptops.
+Some time ago, a colleague asked me about xmonad configuration of special keys handlers when he noticed I'm xmonad user as well.
+He was interested in as simple as possible xmonad config file which defines actions for for volume and brightness control keys found on all recent laptops.

 <!--more-->